DylanLewis-17/CloudServerProject/Resources.md

 Used for assistance with certain parts of the code, in combination with my own prior knowledge.<br>
 W3Schools. (n.d.). *W3Schools Online Web Tutorials*. https://www.w3schools.com/

+Used WPForms Builder plugin on wordpress to enable the contact section to function.